willsmorgan/Measuring-Faculty-Engagement-in-Online-Courses/README.md

 #### Notes

-There are three documents in this repository detailing our findings -
+There are four documents in this repository detailing our findings -

-1. Exploratory_Analysis.pdf
+1. Data_Inspection.pdf
-    * EDA of the discussion forum data; discusses missing data, basic distributions, and drops we made in order to move on to modeling
+    * A relatively short search through the data for potential problems; discusses missing data, basic distributions, and drops we made in order to move on to modeling

+2. Exploratory_Analysis.pdf
+    * EDA of the discussion forum data - searching for features potentially related to the various outcomes we are interested in

-2. Modeling_Workspace.pdf
+3. Modeling_Workspace.pdf
     * Any modeling done by myself is cataloged here; this does not contain all of the information contained in the final paper.

-3. Paper_Final.pdf
+4. Paper_Final.pdf
     * A complete write-up of our findings; includes work not necessarily contained in this repo